swiftlang/swift/docs/SwiftSDKBuild.md

 # Swift SDK Build

-Building a `Swift SDK` involves cross-compiling [Swift Core libraries](https://www.swift.org/documentation/core-libraries/) and `Swift standard library`.
-It allows building and maintaining custom Swift SDKs for a specific target and Swift SDK distribution to Swift application developers.
+Building a `Swift SDK` from source involves cross-compiling [Swift Core libraries](https://www.swift.org/documentation/core-libraries/) and `Swift standard library`.
+It allows building and maintaining custom `Swift SDKs` for a specific target and its distribution to Swift application developers.

 ## Cross-Compilation Triples